Looking for ways to bring the outside in? Nearby Nature can help!

 During this school visit, a seasoned Nearby Nature storyteller will tell students two-three multi-cultural tales with a nature theme.
 Possible themes include Kalapuya Tales, Cooperation in Nature, Tall Tree Tales, and Creatures of the Night.
 Other themes are possible; if you have a request, let us know.

-This visit will focus on the plant kingdom as kids work together to act out a living tree, play a game that models the relationship between plants and pollinators, and learn the Photosynthesis Grove.
-We’ll wind down with a story before students return to their regular routines.
+This visit will focus on the plant kingdom as kids work together to act out a living tree, play a game that demonstrates the life cycle of a tree, and act out the photosynthesis groove.
+We’ll also tell a tree tale before we conclude the visit.

 Race for the Pond (recommended for grades 1-5)